-Practising attaching and detaching your crampons at home using your hiking gloves is a good idea.
+Practising attaching and detaching your crampons at home using your best hiking gloves is a good idea.
 One day you could be caught out in a blizzard and when that day comes, removing your gloves won’t be an option you'll want to entertain.
 Finally, always remove your crampons if you decide to glissade – that is, sliding down a safe slope on your bum – down the mountain.
 This is because the spikes could suddenly snag on something and send you flying head over heels!

 All the latest inspiration, tips and guides to help you plan your next Advnture!